meta-hub/NativeUILua_Reloaded/README.md

 ![LastReleases](https://img.shields.io/github/release/iTexZoz/NativeUILua-Reloaded.svg?label=Last%20releases&style=flat)
 ![License](https://img.shields.io/github/license/iTexZoz/NativeUILua-Reloaded.svg?style=flat)

-- Warning, NativeUI-Shared.lua will not be kept update, I invite the community to update it with the changes.
 - Following a change and for more understanding I decided to remove the fork and to dedicate a repository to this magnificent project that will be named NativeUI Reloaded , previously based on [FrazzIe](https://github.com/FrazzIe) work.

 Original code / concept